 Rust and heat release

-Your panel’s general capacity may be too low.
-In the past, people needed less electricity.
-Therefore, older electrical panels are not adapted to supply all the electricity that is being used with the growing demand.
-For example: a new panel can supply 200 amps whereas old ones have a capacity of 60 amps.
+If your finding that your electrical panel experiences frequent surges, chances are your panel’s general capacity may be too low.
+As mentioned, older panels are unable to support the amount of electricity required today.
+Therefore, older electrical panels are not adapted to supply the electricity being used by the majority of households.
+For example, a new panel can supply 200 amps whereas most older models have a capacity of 60 amps.

 Get 3 renovation quotes from qualified electricians to fix your electrical panel

 RenoQuotes.com will put you in contact with 3 reliable electricians to fix your electrical panel.
 Fill in the form on our homepage (it only takes a few minutes), and you will receive quotes from trusted professionals.

 Dial 1-844 828-1588 to speak with one of our customer service representatives